HELLO!

 30 minute lessons are generally recommended for students younger than high school, but this varies by student.

-Discounts are available for bulk lesson purchases, and a need-based sliding scale rate is available for exceptionally gifted students with financial need.
+Discounts are available for bulk lesson purchases, and a need-based sliding scale rate is available for dedicated and gifted students.
+If you have a student that wants to learn and will commit to working hard, do not let cost be an issue!